-There were no differences between reciprocal crosses for leaf area, thus satisfying the assumption of no reciprocal

-None of the estimates of variance components were differences. significant except environmental component (E) which alone was highly significant.
-Though the estimate of F was nonsignificant, negative value indicated dominance of decreasing alleles. its The higher value of H1 than D indicated overdominance for this The average degree of dominance was greater than unity trait.
-(1.29) while the proportion of dominant and recessive genes among parents was lesser than unity (-0.62).
-The ratio of $H_2$ and $4H_1$ valued upto 0.85.
-The standardised deviations graph showed that parents $P_2$ and $P_4$ possessed most of the dominant genes with positive effect for leaf area (Fig. 2.4), while $P_1$ , $P_3$ and $P_5$ possessed recessive genes with negative effect.
+The assumption that there are no differences between reciprocal crosses was not satisfied for this character.
+The estimates of D and E were significant when parents and $F_1$ s were considered.
+The other variance components were nonsignificant.
+Though the estimate of F was nonsignificant, its positive value indicated dominance of increasing alleles in the parents. differences.
+None of the estimates of variance components were significant except environmental component (E) which alone was highly significant.
+Though the estimate of F was nonsignificant, its negative value indicated dominance of decreasing alleles.
+The higher value of H1 than D indicated overdominance for this trait.
+The average degree of dominance was greater than unity (1.29) while the proportion of dominant and recessive genes among parents was lesser than unity (-0.62).
+The ratio of H2 and 4H1 valued upto 0.85.
+The standardised deviations graph showed that parents P2 and P4 possessed most of the dominant genes with positive effect for leaf area (Fig. 2.4), while P1, P3 and P5 possessed recessive genes with negative effect.
 The genes with positive effect seen in P6 had both dominant and recessive nature.